main image

 Students in the program gain exposure to a wide array of cutting-edge research areas, including:

-🔹 Cryptology, Robotics, and Game Theory
+Computational Mathematics, Optimization, Cryptology, Robotics, Game Theory

 Collaborations at the frontier of science